 Photographer: Rashidi Nadhir Mrindoko | Country: Tanzania

+Inspiring story of Zanzibar Sparks, the first under-fourteen girls’ team from Zanzibar.
+Many of these athletes come from challenging backgrounds; some belong to marginalized groups, such as players with impaired hearing or albinism.
 Through their participation, these girls have not only demonstrated their athletic prowess but have also become powerful symbols of girl empowerment.
 Their journey underlines the critical role of sport in fostering development, building confidence, and promoting equality.
-The Zanzibar Sparks were presented with the remarkable opportunity to participate in the prestigious international youth football tournament in France 2024, where they proudly returned with two distinguished cups.
+The Zanzibar Sparks were presented with the remarkable opportunity to participate in the prestigious international youth football tournament in France in 2024, where they proudly returned with two distinguished cups.

-Their success serves as testament to the transformative power of sports in uplifting young girls, breaking down societal barriers, and providing platform for personal and collective growth.
+Their success serves as a testament to the transformative power of sports in uplifting young girls, breaking down societal barriers, and providing a platform for personal and collective growth.
 Through their achievements, they inspire countless other girls to pursue their dreams and assert their rightful place in the sports world.

 GAME CHANGER